csjalbert/LynnCanalPostseason/README.md

 <b> Project Overview </b>

 This is a post-season analysis of Lynn Canal D115 fishery.
-I want an age-specific stock composition for all major contributing age classes (>5%; 1.2, 1.3, 2.2, 2.3, other) using mark- and age-enhanced genetic mixed-stock analysis (MAGMA).
+We want an age-specific stock composition for all major contributing age classes (>5%; 1.2, 1.3, 2.2, 2.3, other) using mark- and age-enhanced genetic mixed-stock analysis (MAGMA).

-For the purposes of this project, I am just concerend about the breakdown by age, across all statweeks, and statareas.
-I will assign <b>all</b> stat areas as 115-<i>00</i>, since this doesnt exist and is currently how stat area is recorded.
+For the purposes of this project, we are concerend about the breakdown by age, across all statweeks, and statareas.
+I will assign <b>all</b> stat areas as 115-<i>00</i>, since this subdistrict doesn't exist and is currently how stat area is recorded.

 Total season estimates are to be provided by age group.
-The algorithm will be run for 40 000 repititions, and the first 20 000 repititions will be discarded.
+The MAGMA algorithm will be run for 40 000 repititions, and the first 20 000 repititions will be discarded.

-Deliverables:
+Final deliverables:

     Point estimates, Credibility intervals